adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 gem 'faker'
 ```

-Run `bundle install` in that directory, but provide the following arguments to the command: `--path vendor`.
-This is very important, as we have to package all the files in the `vendor` directory.
+Run `BUNDLE_IGNORE_CONFIG=1 bundle install --path vendor` in that directory.
+The `--path vendor` argument is important, as we have to package all the files in the `vendor` directory.
+Make sure the `BUNDLED WITH` part of your Gemfile.lock is not there as that can cause you some pain when you deploy your code to AWS Lambda.

 Edit the `lib/hello.rb` file: